reflectoring/reflectoring.github.io/content/blog/2022/2022-10-25-getting-started-with-spring-security.md

     }
 }
 ````
-The `SpringBootWebSecurityConfiguration` class provides a default set of **spring security configurations for spring boot applications**.
 Spring uses the below configurations to create the default `SecurityFilterChainBean`:
 1. `authorizeRequests()` restricts access based on `RequestMatcher` implementations.
 Here `authorizeRequests().anyRequest()` will allow all requests.
 To have more control over restricting access, we can specify URL patterns via `antMatchers()`.